For Immediate Release Contact: Gina Moscarella 305-571-1415

-MIAMI – Twenty Five years ago the most damaging hurricane to hit the US in nearly a century slammed into Miami-Dade County.
-HURRICANE shows the drama and devastation wreaked by the Category 5 storm through spectacular bold images by photographer Barry Fellman, most of which have never been seen before.
-The book focuses on the effect of the storm’s extreme forces at the Kendall-Tamiami airport, just blocks away from Country Walk, the residential community that was completely decimated at this pivotal moment in Florida history.
+Twenty-Five years ago the most damaging hurricane to hit the US in nearly a century slammed into Miami-Dade County.
+HURRICANE shows the drama and devastation wreaked by Hurricane Andrew through spectacular bold images, most of which have never been seen before.
+The book focuses on the effect of the Category 5 storm’s extreme forces at the Kendall-Tamiami airport, just blocks away from Country Walk, the residential community that was completely decimated at this pivotal moment in Florida history.

 Barry Fellman’s powerful color photographs pack a punch that hits you with the intensity of a once in a lifetime event.
-These not to be missed pictures transport you to an unreal world where the photographer transforms chaos into art.
+These not to be missed pictures transport you to an unreal world where the photographer transforms the chaos of twisted metal and disoriented surfaces into art.

-HURRICANE features essays by New York Times photography critic Vicki Goldberg, and then WTVJ-NBC chief meteorologist and hero Bryan Norcross, “the man who talked South Florida through” the Great Hurricane of 1992.
+HURRICANE features essays by New York Times photography critic Vicki Goldberg, and hurricane hero Bryan Norcross, then WTVJ-NBC chief meteorologist, “the man who talked South Florida through” the Great Hurricane of 1992.

-Both a limited edition Artist’s Book with a handcrafted embossed metallic cover, and a soft cover edition will be available.
-Each edition features painstakingly reproduced color-accurate full page images, individually printed to give the impact of the photographer’s original large format color transparencies.
+The publication from Miami based Exile Books is available as a limited edition Artist’s Book with a handcrafted embossed metallic cover, and as a coffee table trade edition.
+Each edition brings to light painstakingly reproduced color-accurate full page images, individually printed to give the impact of the photographer’s original large format color transparencies.

 About the artist and writers: